-Distribution Instructions: The Department Evaluation Committee shall make three copies of their written evaluation and recommendation (this form) with supporting reasons.
-The original copy of this form along with the written evaluation should be placed in the member's personnel file.
-The second copy should be transmitted to the appropriate dean (or director), and the third copy should be provided to the affected member upon issuance.
+Distribution Instructions: The a copies of their written evaluation reasons.
+The original copy of this placed in the member's personne appropriate dean (or director), a member upon issuance. ith supporting ation should be ansmitted to the

 Printed Name Signature Date

 Printed Name Signature Date

 Printed Name Signature Date

 Printed Name Signature Date

-ived a copy of the Department Evaluation Committee's ts to the appropriate Dean in accordance with the following
+I, the subject of this evaluation, am signing this to indicate that I have received a copy of the Department Evaluation Committee's written evaluation and recommendation.
+I may submit additional comments to the appropriate Dean in accordance with the following schedule:

-1st Year Appointees Within three (3) cale after the DEC due da
+1st Year Appointees

-2nd Year or Later Appointees Within one (1) calen the DEC due date Within one (1) calendar week of the DEC due date
+2nd Year or Later Appointees

-Tenure and Promotion Candidates Within one (1) calen the DEC due date dar week of
+Tenure and Promotion Candidates

 Signature:

+Within three (3) calendar days after the DEC due date Within one (1) calendar week of the DEC due date Within one (1) calendar week of the DEC due date

-Revised Senate R-03-02-02 Administrative Approval 4/17/03 Athletic Department Evaluation Committee Written Evaluation and Recommendation Report for Athletic Coaches intment
+Revised Senate R-03-02-02 Administrative Approval 4/17/03

+Athletic Department Evaluation Committee Written Evaluation and Recommendation Report for Athletic Coaches